DAP-Lab/Audio-Gesture-Correspondence-TISMIR-2024/videoSnipsPhraseDetection.md

 We provide three sets of samples:-

-[Pakad Templates] (Pakad_Templates.md) - This is the full set of pakad templates for this phrase.
+[Pakad Templates](./Pakad_Templates.md) - This is the full set of pakad templates for this phrase.

-[Audio Like Gesture Like] (Audio_Like_Predicted_Gesture_Like.md) - This has 4 examples of correctly predicted occurences from the gesture
+[Audio Like Gesture Like](Audio_Like_Predicted_Gesture_Like.md) - This has 4 examples of correctly predicted occurences from the gesture

-[Audio Like Predicted Gesture Unlike] (Audio_Like_Predicted_Gesture_Unlike.md) - This has  4 examples of incorrectly predicted occurences where examples which were identified as Like in audio were predicted as Unlike in gesture.
+[Audio Like Predicted Gesture Unlike](Audio_Like_Predicted_Gesture_Unlike.md) - This has  4 examples of incorrectly predicted occurences where examples which were identified as Like in audio were predicted as Unlike in gesture.

 Our comments on this are:-